runrig-coop/the-runrig-plan/ecology.md

 :::

-### Intellectual Usufruct Rights
-There is prevalent yet false impression about data, that it is a form of intellectual property, and that ownership or certain legal entitlements pertain to data the same way they do to creative works, software and real property.
-Feist v Rural Telephone, GDPR, etc, etc.

-___ejidos digitales___

-...like water rights, but for the flow of data; or collective land management, but for network infrastructure and compute resources.

-### Service-level Agreements
-All of this necessitates that care is taken when drafting the terms of service and other service-level agreements, both between storage providers and regional platforms, and between regional platforms and individual users.

-#### Transferral of Rights & Responsibilities
-There are some potential issues when it comes to how storage and access rights, payment accounts and other privileges and obligations can be transferred between parties of various membership classes.

-For instance, let's say a user joins the data coop through a service platform that pays a significant amount for that user's storage space and access on the data provider (for instance, for hi-res satellite imagery or other large media files).
-What happens when the user decides to leave the service platform?

-There are many ways to go about this, but some possible options that could be given to the user at that time:

-- Export and delete their data from the data provider.
-- Transfer of payment authorization to another service or to the data coop itself, which could continue billing the user without any interruption of service or costly migrations.
-- Offer free storage and access of their data in exchange for contributing it to the public domain, or participating in an anonymized public research project, with costs to the data coop offset by relevant research funding.
-- Set up an application for "solidarity credits" to host a certain storage limit for a given period of time for reduced cost or free of charge.

 ### Main Legal Entities Constituting the Runrig System
 1. A __data cooperative__, likely incorporated as a non-profit, whose members are users of the global data provider.
 They can join through a service